 We are making this statement to comply with the law in the UK, however to merely publish an assurance that we are not doing anything wrong would not explain our efforts to do everything right.
-We have built a happy, hard-working, egalitarian company committed to building long term partnerships, and fostering sustainable development in Africa and South America.
-This Blue Skies website has more information, and we refer you to our three Queens Awards for Enterprise: Sustainable Development won in 2008, 2011 and 2015.
+We have built a happy, hard-working, egalitarian company committed to building long term partnerships, and fostering sustainable development in Africa, Europe, the UK and South America.
+This Blue Skies website has much more information about the social difference we make in the countries where we operate, and we refer you to our four Queens Awards for Enterprise: Sustainable Development won in 2008, 2011, 2015 and 2020.

-In our 2015 financial year we employed close to 5000 people at certain times of the year.
-Approximately 95% of these people have been the subject of third party social audits to the SMETA format and this is shown in detail below.
+In our 2022 financial year we employed close to 5500 people at certain times of the year.
+Over 99% of these people have been the subject of third party social audits to the SMETA and/or ICS formats and this is shown in detail below.
+Many farms in Ghana and Egypt and our Ghana and Egypt sites are certified Fairtrade.

 |Location||Number of employees||Social audit|